ai4co/reevo/problems/readme.md

 ACO implementations are adapted from [*DeepACO: Neural-enhanced Ant Systems for Combinatorial Optimization*](https://github.com/henry-yeh/DeepACO)

-for POMO settings, download the checkpoints from its [official repository](https://github.com/yd-kwon/POMO) and place them in the corresponding directories.
+For POMO settings, download the checkpoints from its [official repository](https://github.com/yd-kwon/POMO) and place them in the corresponding directories.
 For example, place `checkpoint-3100.pt` for TSP at `problems/tsp_pomo/checkpoints/checkpoint-3100.pt`.

+For LEHD settings, download the checkpoints and data from its [official repository](https://github.com/CIAM-Group/NCO_code/tree/main/single_objective/LEHD) and place them in the corresponding directories.

 ---